microsoft/FluidFramework/BREAKING.md

 - [Move `TelemetryNullLogger` and `BaseTelemetryNullLogger` to telemetry-utils package](#Move-`TelemetryNullLogger`-and-`BaseTelemetryNullLogger`-to-telemetry-utils-package)
 - [Minor event naming correction on IFluidContainerEvents](#IFluidContainerEvents-event-naming-correction)
 - [Add assertion that prevents sending op while processing another op](#add-assertion-that-prevents-sending-op-while-processing-another-op)

+### Update `existing` field in runtime
+The existing flag was updated to be required in runtime.
+The existing field in IContainerContext has also been removed and isn't used to check for an existing snapshot.

 ### Remove `type` field from `ShareLinkInfoType`
 This field has been deprecated and will be removed in a future breaking change.
 You should be able to get the kind of sharing link from `shareLinkInfo.createLink.link` property bag.